 Update To Wind and High Water at Put-in-Bay May 2019

-If you were one of the drivers either coming from or going to East Point, you probably had the feeling of wondering if your car or truck would make it through.
-If it didn’t make it through, you would have had to get out and wade through the water to a high spot.
-This time of year the water is still very cold, but probably not enough to give you hypothermia as you made your way to high ground.
+If you were one of the drivers either coming from or going to East Point, you probably wondered if your car or truck would make it through.
+If it didn’t make it through, you would have had to leave and wade through the water to a high spot.
+This time of year, the water is still freezing, but probably not enough to give you hypothermia as you make your way to high ground.
 One young island family actually had their car stall out while trying to get by the Monument and had to get out of their car and wade through the water with their toddler to safety.

-1. Take an alternative route Never drive through deep, flooded roads if you can avoid them.
-It’s better to add an extra few minutes to your journey rather than risk your car’s engine and electrics being ruined or stalling out and being stranded.
+1. Take an alternative route.
+Never drive through deep, flooded roads if you can avoid them.
+It’s better to add a few extra minutes to your journey rather than risk your car’s engine and electrics being ruined or stalling out and being stranded.

-2. Check the water depth Unless you’re driving a high-riding 4×4, the maximum depth most experts advise you drive a standard car through is four inches.
-Modern cars are generally water-tight so they can start to float when driven through water that’s only 30cm deep.
+2. Check the water depth Unless you’re driving a high-riding 4×4, the maximum depth most experts advise you to drive a standard car through is four inches.
+Modern cars are generally water-tight, so they can start to float when driven through water that’s only 30cm deep.

 4. Drive the highest point of the road At the Monument, for example, vehicles have been trying to ride with one wheel up on the sidewalk.